Cyned/TeensyBarker/README.md

 # Connect to the database

-To test database connection crete a file **database/database.ini** with following content
+To test database connection create a file **database/database.ini** with following content
 ```
 [postgresql]
 host=<hostname>